Isumoses/Techno_News/README.md

 # Assignment – II Mobile Application
 # Techno News

-Techno News is an Android application that delivers the latest news articles in Technology, Science, and Business.
-The app features real-time updates, user authentication, and an admin panel for publishing news.
+Techno News is an Android application that delivers the latest news articles in Sports, Acedemic, and Events.

 ## Features